2019 academy nicholl semifinalist & quarter finalist

-My latest screenplay (finished in the Fall of 2017), Last of the Burly Girls, is a pro-feminist, character-driven, musical dramedy taking place between the years of 1900 and 1936 that follows the life of a runaway circus orphan turned burlesque soubrette, her tragic romances, and the backstage rivalry with another showgirl that brings "family"back into her life.
-"Burly Girls" has won Best Screenplay for the 2019 Beaufort Int'l Film Festival, Best Feature Screenplay for the 2019 Cordillera International Film Festival, landed in the Top 1% of Francis Ford Coppola's 2017 American Zoetrope Screenwriting Contest, and most recently, placed as a semi finalist in the 2019 Academy Nicholl Fellowship (Top 2%).
+Finished in the Fall of 2017, Last of the Burly Girls, is a pro-feminist, character-driven, musical dramedy taking place between the years of 1900 and 1936 that follows the life of a runaway circus orphan turned burlesque soubrette, her tragic romances, and the backstage rivalry with another showgirl that brings "family"back into her life.
+"Burly Girls" has won Best Screenplay for the 2019 Beaufort Int'l Film Festival, Best Feature Screenplay for the 2020 Garden State Film Festival and the 2019 Cordillera International Film Festival, landed in the Top 1% of Francis Ford Coppola's 2017 American Zoetrope Screenwriting Contest, and most recently, placed as a semi finalist in the 2019 Academy Nicholl Fellowship (Top 2%).
 In addition, I produced and recorded a demo of the seven songs from the film and they can be heard by clicking on the "Listen (Songs)" menu selection above.

 All the Angry Children, a realistic reflection on the challenges of adopting an older child with a traumatic past and the unsavory inability to help them when there is limited assistance or support from non-profit and government agencies.
 Many filmmakers prefer to focus on Hallmark, "happily ever after" adoption stories when, truth be told, most adoptions are rife with heartbreaking challenges that never reach a sound resolution and people (in general) need to rise above their heroic fantasies of saving and "curing" a broken child.